Living Trusts For The Texas Homestead

 The trust agreement, unlike the warranty deed that follows it, is seldom recorded.
 It is a private and confidential document, the terms of which need not even be disclosed to the beneficiaries.

-The trust need not formally assume existing liabilities on trust property in order for the transfer to be effective.
-Property can be taken “subject to” existing indebtedness (i.e., without the trust or trustee taking any liability for the debt) or the debt can be assumed or wrapped.
-“Subject to” is more common in the trust context.
+The trust into trust can be (and usually is) made “subject to” the existing indebtedness (i.e., without the trust or trustee taking any liability for the debt).
+Alternatively, the indebtedness can be assumed or wrapped but this far less common.

 Transferring property into a revocable living trust does not reduce a trustor’s assets for Medicaid purposes.
 Trust property is still counted by Medicaid as belonging to the trustor.